LENSS/TrafficSplitter/README.md

 ./run-traffic-analysis.sh --clear
 ```

-This command does **not** remove the original collected traffic traces.
+This command does **not** remove the original traffic traces.

-## 6.4 Result Interpretation
+## 4.3 Expected Result and Interpretation

-The exact accuracy values may differ from the full-scale results reported in the paper because this AE uses a much smaller dataset and lighter attack classifiers.
-However, the scaled-down evaluation is intended to reproduce the **main behavioral difference** between BWR and TrafficSplitter.
+The exact accuracy values may differ from the full-scale results reported in the paper because this artifact evaluation uses a smaller dataset and lighter attack classifiers.
+The goal is therefore not to reproduce the exact numerical values, but to reproduce the same **qualitative trend**.

-TrafficSplitter is designed to provide broader protection against multiple traffic-analysis attacks.
-Therefore, it should remain effective against both **website fingerprinting (WF)** and **video fingerprinting (VF)**.

-In contrast, BWR is primarily designed as a website-fingerprinting defense.
-Its effectiveness is therefore expected to degrade more noticeably under the VF attack.
+TrafficSplitter is designed to provide broader protection across different types of traffic-analysis attacks.
+It should therefore provide comparatively consistent protection under both **WF** and **VF**.
+In contrast, BWR is primarily designed as a website-fingerprinting defense, so its defense effectiveness is expected to degrade more noticeably under **VF**.

-The purpose of this scaled-down experiment is not to reproduce the exact numerical results from the paper, but to demonstrate the paper's key observation: **TrafficSplitter provides more comprehensive protection against different types of traffic-analysis attacks, whereas existing traffic-splitting defenses such as BWR are more attack-specific.**
+The key observation to reproduce is that **TrafficSplitter provides more comprehensive protection across WF and VF, whereas BWR is more attack-specific.**

 <p align="center">
    <img src="img/ae-result.png" alt="cert config" width="400">